RyanCharlesNeu/Autonomous-Rover-Research/README.md

 ## Research Program

-This work sits within a broader research effort, **Autonomous Vehicle Coordination on Complex Terrains**, developing a multi-modality UGV-UAV team (wheeled, tracked, and legged ground robots, plus an aerial drone) that uses physical coordination and joint path planning to traverse terrain no single platform could cross alone.
+This work sits within a broader research effort, **Autonomous Vehicle Coordination on Complex and Extreme Terrains**, developing a multi-modality UGV-UAV team (wheeled, tracked, and legged ground robots, plus an aerial drone) that uses physical coordination and joint path planning to traverse terrain no single platform could cross alone.

 My part in this: build and autonomize the wheeled rover first, then extend autonomy to a legged platform, then develop a mechanism that lets robots physically connect and push or pull each other autonomously.